DPDK/dpdk/doc/guides/nics/mlx5.rst

   to 0 are not supported.

 - VXLAN TSO and checksum offloads are not supported on VM.

+- L3 VXLAN and VXLAN-GPE tunnels cannot be supported together with MPLSoGRE and MPLSoUDP.

 - VF: flow rules created on VF devices can only match traffic targeted at the configured MAC addresses (see ``rte_eth_dev_mac_addr_add()``).